Leandro Barreiro

-Leandro Barreiro Martins (born 3 January 2000) is a Luxembourgish professional footballer who plays as a midfielder for Bundesliga club Mainz 05 and the Luxembourg national team.
+Leandro Barreiro Martins (born 3 January 2000) is a Luxembourgish professional footballer who plays as a central midfielder for Benfica and the Luxembourg national team.

-Professional career
+Club career

 Born in Erpeldange, Luxembourg, Barreiro was a promising youth in the local FC Erpeldange 72 academy.
 He moved to the Racing FC Union Luxembourg Academy, from where he garnered attention throughout Europe, including from Paris Saint-Germain.

-He signed with Mainz in 2016.
+Barreiro signed with Mainz 05 in 2016.

-On 4 November 2018, Barreiro signed his first professional contract with Mainz.
-He debuted with Mainz in a 5-1 Bundesliga loss to Bayer 04 Leverkusen on 8 February 2019.
+On 4 November 2018, he signed his first professional contract with Mainz.
+He debuted with Mainz in a 5–1 Bundesliga loss to Bayer Leverkusen on 8 February 2019.

+As Barreiro's contract was expiring, rumours that Barreiro would become a Benfica player were confirmed when Benfica's club president Rui Costa claimed "Leandro [Barreiro] is also a Benfica player" on 23 May 2024.
+Mainz's sporting director further confirmed that Barreiro would sign for the Portuguese outfit.

+On 17 January 2025, he netted his first career hat-trick (and was subsequently awarded match MVP), as Benfica won 4-0 at home against Famalicão.

 International career

 Barreiro was born in Luxembourg and is of Angolan descent.
-Barreiro made his international debut for the Luxembourg national football team in a 1–0 friendly win against Malta on 22 March 2018.
+Barreiro made his international debut for the Luxembourg national team in a 1–0 friendly win against Malta on 22 March 2018.